apache/apisix/docs/en/latest/getting-started.md

 ### Add Authentication

 The route we created in step 2 is public.
-Thus, **anyone** can access this backend service as long as they know the address that Apache APISIX exposes to the outside world.
+Thus, **anyone** can access this Upstream as long as they know the address that Apache APISIX exposes to the outside world.
 This is unsafe, it creates certain security risks.
 In a practical application scenario, we need to add authentication to the route.

-Now we want only a specific user `John` to have access to this backend service, and we need to use [Consumer](./architecture-design/consumer.md) and [Plugin](./architecture-design/plugin.md) to implement authentication.
+Now we want only a specific user `John` to have access to this Upstream, and we need to use [Consumer](./architecture-design/consumer.md) and [Plugin](./architecture-design/plugin.md) to implement authentication.

 First, let's use [key-auth](./plugins/key-auth.md) plugin to create a [Consumer](./architecture-design/consumer.md) `John`, we need to provide a specified key.